Exponential mixing and limit theorems of quasi-periodically forced 2D stochastic Navier-Stokes Equations in the hypoelliptic setting: Limit theorems with convergence rates

-In this section, we establish the limit theorems as well as the corresponding convergence rates as given in Theorem \ref{thmlimittheorem} and Theorem \ref{rate-of-convergence-CLT} for the time inhomogeneous solution process of the Navier-Stokes equation \eqref{NS}.
+Let $\eta_0, r_0$ be the constants from Lemma \ref{bounds} in the Appendix.
+In this section, we prove Theorem \ref{rate-of-convergence-CLT} on the quantitative limit theorems with explicit convergence rates for the time inhomogeneous solution processes of the Navier-Stokes equation \eqref{NS}.
 In fact, we will prove these results for more general class of observable functions that will be given below.
-The proof is based on a martingale approximation and the limit theorems from the martingale theory.
+The proof is based on a particular martingale approximation scheme designed for the inhomogeneous solution processes.
+Subsection \ref{subsection-martingale-approximation} below is devoted to the study of the martingale approximation scheme.
+In subsection \ref{subsection-asymptotic-variance} we investigate the asymptotic variance and its properties.
+The quantitative limit theorems will be proved in the last subsection \ref{subsection-rate-of-convergence}.

 0.05in